Change Minds Or Drive Turnout?

 II.

 First: do more extreme views increase base turnout?
 This is the subject of Hall & Thompson (2017).
-They examine 1658 House races from 2006 to 2012 and start by noticing that the more extreme a candidate, the fewer votes they get and the lower their party’s share of turnout in the general election (ie the various other races that go on at the same time).
+They examine 1658 House races from 2006 to 2012 and start by noticing that the more distant a candidate from the median voter in their district, the fewer votes they get and the lower their party’s share of turnout in the general election (ie the various other races that go on at the same time).
 This suggests that not only are the voters who do turn out less likely to vote for the extremist, but that many of their voters are staying home (or many of their opponents’ voters have been galvanized to show up).

 These raw results could be driven by exogenous factors.
 For example, maybe in swing states, parties nominate more centrist candidates (to get a broader appeal) and have higher turnout (because people’s votes actually matter).
 To eliminate this possibility, the researchers try a regression discontinuity design – ie they compare districts where extremists won the primary by 0.1% to districts where extremists lost the primary by 0.1%.
 These sorts of tiny margins are likely to be pretty random, so it’s almost like an experimental trial of what happens when you randomly vary candidate extremism.